Aditya-Baindur/quickFind/README.md

 When you finish installing it, just follow the instructions on screen and **exit** and **restart the terminal session**.
 ---
-Here’s a revised version of your troubleshooting guide:

----

 ## Troubleshooting